 Looking for a quick and easy cake that brightens your day?
 Yes, please.
 This paleo orange cake is so easy to make you don’t even need a mixer.

 The cake is moist, soft, and filled with lots of orange flavor.
-Best of all, you can eat this cake for breakfast or enjoy it as an afternoon snack or dessert.
+Best of all, you can eat this cake for breakfast or as an afternoon snack or dessert.